intel-analytics/BigDL-2.x/apps/web-service-sample/README.md

    bash ${ANALYTICS_ZOO_HOME}/bin/data/glove/get_glove.sh dir
    ```
    where `ANALYTICS_ZOO_HOME` is the `dist` directory under the Analytics Zoo project and `dir` is the directory you wish to locate the downloaded data.
 If `dir` is not specified, the data will be downloaded to the current working directory.
-   Set the environment variable as follow, can either by editing the configuratons or exporting into system:
+   Set the environment variable as follow, this can be done either by editing the run/debug configurations or exporting into system:
    ```
    EMBEDDING_PATH="the file path of the embedding map"
    ```